U.S. Route 209: Mid-Delaware Bridge to Kingston

 US 6 and US 209 remain concurrent as they enter Port Jervis, but after less than a mile US 209 strikes out to the northeast again on its own.
 After leaving the city, it enters the valley between the Shawangunk Ridge and the Catskill Plateau to its west, following the Neversink River until crossing it just prior to the hamlet of Cuddebackville.
 The scenery is rural and the settlements along the road are few, with only one blinker between Port Jervis and the Sullivan County line.
 In Wurtsboro, shortly after the NY 17 (future I-86) interchange, the route reaches a traffic light at Sullivan Street.

 The road follows along some of the old Delaware and Hudson Canal, a National Historic Landmark and passes Wurtsboro Airport, out of the county into Ulster County, and eventually reaches another village, more bustling Ellenville.
 Just past it, in the hamlet of Napanoch, it picks up its first concurrency partner since US 6, NY 55.
 These two routes run together as Rondout Creek crosses and eventually runs alongside the road.

 At another small hamlet, Kerhonkson, NY 55 leaves to join US 44 at the latter's western terminus.
 US 44 and NY 55 offer access ultimately to Poughkeepsie, 30 mi to the east.
 The valley begins to widen as another road, NY 213, joins for a mile before leaving at a blinker in downtown Stone Ridge.
-To the north, the road eventually widens into four lanes, then four divided lanes as the freeway begins just short of NY 28 just west of Kingston, just inside the Catskill Park.
+To the north, the road eventually becomes a two-lane expressway, then a four-lane freeway just short of NY 28 just west of Kingston, just inside the Catskill Park.

 After turning to the east again, US 209 crosses the New York State Thruway (I-87) but does not have an exit.
-The eastbound highway remains an expressway to the Kingston–Rhinecliff Bridge.
+The eastbound highway remains a freeway to the Kingston–Rhinecliff Bridge.
 US 209, however, does not make it that far, becoming NY 199 where it crosses over US 9W.

 History

 US 209 follows a straight, northeasterly course for almost its entire length within New York.
 This corridor, first used for long-distance transport by the Old Mine Road in colonial times and then the historic Delaware and Hudson Canal in the early 19th century, keeps it in the scenic valley between the Catskill Plateau and the Shawangunk Ridge.
-Except for the expressway at the northern end—the remnant of a much more ambitious plan to make the entire roadway one—US 209 remains a two-lane rural road for much of its length in the state.
+Except for the freeway section at the northern end—the remnant of a much more ambitious plan to make the entire roadway one—US 209 remains a two-lane rural road for much of its length in the state.
 The small communities along it are separated by great distances, and the road is a vital access link.